 - When your boss asks you for a ‘rubber’ in the middle of an editorial meeting, she means what I as an American would call an ‘eraser’.

 - In America we say someone is ‘artsy fartsy’ but in the UK they are ‘arty farty’.

-Now here’s something I learned four years ago here in Dakar: the DWG Art Show is not at all artsy fartsy, nor arty farty.
+Now here’s something I learned five years ago here in Dakar: the DWG Art Show is not at all artsy fartsy, nor arty farty.
 It’s just plain awesome.

-Our family loves the DWG Art Show, and we have been anxiously awaiting the opening after seeing the sneak preview photos they’ve been posting on their Facebook event page.
+Our family loves the DWG Art Show, and we have been anxiously awaiting the opening after seeing the sneak preview photos they’ve been posting on the DWG Facebook page.
 (Aren’t communications people just the best?)

 All of the pieces in the show are for sale and the prices are actually very reasonable, with a portion going to DWG charities!
 Don’t miss the selection of square canvases by each of the featured artists that are 25,000cfa each.

-So whether you consider yourself to be ‘into art’ or not, I definitely recommend you check it out, open daily thru April 3rd from 10am to 7pm.
-Great for date night with your sweetheart (as we did last night), after grabbing coffee with a friend, a field trip with the munchkins…
+So whether you consider yourself to be ‘into art’ or not, I definitely recommend you check it out, open daily from March 23rd to 26th from 10am to 6pm.
+Great for date night with your sweetheart (as we do each year), after grabbing coffee with a friend, a field trip with the munchkins…

-The 15th edition of the DWG Art Show is held the Place du Souvenir Africain, next door to Sea Plaza.
-More than 60 artists are represented this year, including painters, sculptors, and photographers, some of Senegal’s best-known artists, as well as new, young talents.
+The 16th edition of the DWG Art Show is held the Place du Souvenir Africain, next door to Sea Plaza.
+Many artists are represented this year, including painters, sculptors, and photographers, some of Senegal’s best-known artists, as well as new, young talents.
 Admission is free.

 The first DWG art exhibit was 25 years ago, in the home of a member whose name is now lost somewhere in the dusty records of Dakar Women’s Group.
 From these modest beginnings, with only a handful of artists, the DWG Art Show has evolved to become one of the largest privately-held art events in Dakar.